Just a single ingredient, ricotta, and herbs such as basil (or mint, or sage, according to the season) to create a full plate with flavor.

 Instructions

-- Wash and dry the herbs, finely chop with kitchen scissors.
+- Wash and dry the herbs, then finely chop them with kitchen scissors.

-- Beat the eggs with salt, pepper and ricotta.
+- Beat the eggs with salt, pepper, and ricotta.
 Add the milk and 3 tablespoons of olive oil.
-When the mixture is homogeneous, add the chopped herbs and mix again.
+Once the mixture is homogeneous, add the chopped herbs and mix again.

 - Serve immediately.